 Pouring over the weeks' industry magazines, I'm almost hit in the face.
-Almost 90% of all UK technology roles are occupied by men.
-NINTY PERCENT.
+Fewer than 25% of information technology jobs in developed countries are held by women.
 As a female working at Tribal Group, an education software and services company, I almost spill my tea.
 I knew the gender divide in tech roles was skewed, but I never knew how much.

 Who's perception?
 What perception?
 I had so many questions.